-NVE has adopted changes in the settlement regulation.
+NVE has adopted changes in the Settlement Regulation.
 The changes will make it easier for consumers to produce and sell surplus electricity in the market.
-The prosumer can measure production and consumption in one smart meter.
-The regulation entered into force 1 January 2016.
+The prosumers energy exchange is metered hourly in one smart meter and is exempted from paying g-charge.
+The prosumer choose their own supplier who buy and sell electricity to/from the prosumer.
+The regulation entered into force 1 January 2017.